-This fantastic finding stayed with me, made me marvel and made me happy for it opened a new perspective that leads to new possibilities and gave me hope.
+This fantastic finding stayed with me, made me marvel and happy for it opened a new perspective that led to new possibilities and gave me hope.

 In the beginning, we participants should enter into the conscious relaxation with the phrase “everything is heavy and warm”*.

-It became clear to me that not only could I sense and relax larger body regions (like my hands, feet, arms, legs, etc.) as directed, but due to the awful pain that raged in my body, as opposed to the other participants I was involuntarily practised to even sense much smaller areas, for example, my finger and toe joints.
+Not only could I sense and relax larger body regions (like my hands, feet, arms, legs, etc.) as directed, but due to the awful pain that raged in my body, opposed to the other participants I was involuntarily practised to even sense much smaller areas, for example, my finger and toe joints.

 Since then, I trained silently all by myself.
-And as I trained and relieved myself from the pain my desire to once for all end RA grew.
-I had suffered for so long that I wanted my whole body at once to be pain-free and I wanted it now.
-But in my attempts to direct my deliberate concentration on the relaxation of all regions I felt pain in at the same time, I failed.
-The relaxation I used was opening my senses again and so when I used it against the pain in the first place it enrolled and became worse before I could end it.
-So as I tried to relax my whole body at once the pain I experienced was too severe to be successful in eliminating it.
-I felt like the pain was floating me away and the experiments stopped first.
-And back home there waited for piled-up work for me to do.
+And as I trained and relieved my pain, my desire to end RA once and for all grew.
+I had suffered for so long that I wanted my whole body to be pain-free at once – and I wanted it now.
+But in my attempts to direct my deliberate concentration on the relaxation of all regions, I felt pain in at the same time, I failed.
+The relaxation I used was activating my senses, and so when I used it against the pain in the first place, it enrolled and became worse before I could end it.
+So it went as I tried to relax my whole body at once: the pain I experienced with my activated senses was too severe to handle.
+I felt like the pain was floating me away, and my experiments stopped first.
+And back home waited enough piled-up work for me to do.

-The course became my safe harbour where neither household nor work mattered.
+The class became my haven where neither household nor work mattered.
 It was a free zone where I only needed to sit in my chair and care about myself.
-I no longer dared to do my all-encompassing physical training attempt.
-So I was in a big circle, all other participants were busy and I sat around.
+I no longer dared to make my all-encompassing physical training attempt.
+So I was in a big circle, all other participants were busy, and I sat around.
 No stress, no racing.